 Providenciales, the main tourism island in the Turks and Caicos, typically doesn’t experience the large flamboyances of flamingos that some of our less-populated islands see, yet there are a few spots where sightings are possible.

-Provo Golf Club usually have a few flamingos, some ducks, egrets, and herons.
+The ponds at the Royal Turks and Caicos Golf Club usually have a few flamingos, some ducks, egrets, and herons.
 Turtle Lake, Flamingo Lake, and Juba Sound, which is a system of saline ponds located near Turtle Tail and Venetian Road, also have limited numbers of flamingos at times.
 Another spot that may have flamingos is the section of Cheshire Hall Creek fronting Mangrove Bay Restaurant.

 On North Caicos, Flamingo Pond Overlook near Whitby offers the best chances, and is the best easily-accessible spot in the country where you could expect to see large numbers.

 The central salt salinas on South Caicos offer great birdwatching opportunities, and relatively approachable flamingos can usually be seen, along with herons, egrets, and smaller coastal birds.

 Grand Turk, home to our capital city of Cockburn Town and once the center of activity in the Turks and Caicos, was once a sea salt producing island, and consequently has a number of disused salinas.
 As is the same case with South Caicos, these shallow ponds attract birds.
 Flamingos can be seen in nearly any of the salinas at various times, and are less skittish than those found in the wilds, as they are accustomed to people.

 The small island of Salt Cay features many abandoned salt salinas and natural wetlands, which when combined with its isolated location, create an exceptional birdwatching destination.
 Flamingos and many other types of birds can be seen throughout the island.

 A great place to start is the shallow tidal waterways at North Creek and South Creek.
-These exquisite creeks connect to the ocean on the eastern side of the cay, and the diversity of environment is conducive for sighting both bird and marine wildlife.
+These exquisite creeks connect to the ocean on the eastern side of the cay, and the diversity of the environment is conducive for sighting both bird and marine wildlife.

 Remote Flamingo Sighting Locations